-The School Trust has an established Full Governing Body (FGB) and four subcommittees.
-The Finance, Site and Staffing (FSS) committee provides assurance that school income, and especially expenditure represents value for money.
+The Academy Trust has established a Full Governing Body (FGB) and four subcommittees, one of which is the Finance, Site and Staffing (FSS) committee.
+This latter subcommittee assure school income and expenditure, and especially that spend represents value for money.

 The FSS subcommittee are responsible for financial governance and have met once each term in the academic year.
-They are assured that a sound system of financial control is in place, with clear levels of delegated financial authority designated.
+They have ensured that a sound system of financial control is in place, with clear levels of delegated financial authority designated.
 The chair of this subcommittee made two further governor visits to review the financial position of the school, and the operation of its procedures during the first term and was supported by the vice chair of the FSS committee.